-Andrew Garfield & Emma Stone Resurrect Rumors, Ex Boyfriend Loved Oscars Speech
+Andrew Garfield & Emma Stone Resurrect Rumors, Ex-Boyfriend Loved Oscars Speech

 “I still have a lot of growing and learning and work to do and this guy is a really beautiful symbol to continue on that journey and I’m so grateful for that,” she said, according to Entertainment Weekly.
 “Thank you so much.”

-The drama between Hacksaw Ridge actor and La La Land actress was only overshadowed by the epic mistake that the Academy made in announcing the winner of Best Picture award.
-As everyone knows, La La Land was mistakenly called up to receive the prize with Moonlight, the real winner of the night, reclaiming it just minutes after.
+The drama between the Hacksaw Ridge actor and La La Land actress was only overshadowed by the epic mistake that the Academy made in announcing the winner for Best Picture.
+As everyone knows, La La Land was mistakenly called up to receive the prize, with Moonlight, the real winner of the night, reclaiming it just minutes after.

 Emma Stone reflected on this bizarre sequence of events.

 “I also was holding my Best Actress in a Leading Role card the whole time.
-I’m not sure what happened” Emma told reporters according to People Magazine, “I think everyone’s in a state of confusion still.
+I’m not sure what happened,” Emma told reporters according to People Magazine.
+“I think everyone’s in a state of confusion still.
 Excitement but confusion.
 I think everyone is just so excited for Moonlight.
 It’s such an incredible film.”

-With the excitement and drama winding down, many wanted to see if Andrew and Emma will reunite in the afterparty.
+With the excitement and drama winding down, many wanted to see if Andrew and Emma will reunite.
 However, the ex-boyfriend of the Oscar winner was seen spending most of the night with Laura Dern, who got nominated for her work in Wild in 2014.

 “Hacksaw Ridge star Garfield, 33, enjoyed the live music and chatted with Laura Dern, who whispered intensely in his ear,” reports Us Weekly.
 “When the best actor nominee finished speaking with Dern, 50, he grooved on the outskirts of the dance floor with his pals, but skipped out on the dance party taking place in the center.”